QUICK TRAIL FACTS

 Mt.
 O-J-I Trail in blue; Mt.
 Coe-South Brother-North Brother loop in red

-The trail up the mountain begins gently, crossing a few wet patches and bog bridges, and gradually climbs to an intersection at 2.7 miles with a short .2-mile climb to West Peak.
-Don’t miss the overlook!
+The trail up the mountain begins gently, crossing a few wet patches and bog bridges, and gradually climbs to an intersection at 2.7 miles with a 0.2-mile spur to West Peak.
+Don’t miss this overlook!
 The views are great from the open-air rocks that form a comfortable place to sit.

 Here’s a great hiking resource to Baxter State Park.